UWrc/tillicum-slurm/02-monitoring-resource.md

 sacct -j <job_id> -B
 ```

-## Inspecting Job Details with `scontrol`
+## Checking Job Details with `scontrol`

-`scontrol` is used to view or modify Slurm configuration including: job, job step, node, partition, reservation, and overall system configuration. *While most of the commands can only be executed by user root or an Administrator, users can still use it to inspect their own jobs.* See the [scontrol manual](https://slurm.schedmd.com/scontrol.html) for a full list of format options.
+`scontrol` is used to view or modify Slurm configuration including: job, job step, node, partition, time, reservation, and overall system configuration. *While most of the commands can only be executed by user root or an Administrator, users can still use it to inspect their own jobs.* See the [scontrol manual](https://slurm.schedmd.com/scontrol.html) for a full list of format options.

-**Check running job details (e.g., resouces requested, working directory, command, and I/O paths)**
+**Check details for a running job (e.g., resouces requested, working directory, command, and I/O paths)**

 ```bash
 scontrol show job <job_id>